How Much is a Down Payment on a Condo?

 The minimum down payment is 5%.

-For homes with a purchase price greater than $500,000 and less than $1,000,000:
+For homes with a purchase price from $500,000 to $1,500,000:

-The minimum down payment is 5% for the first $500,000, and 10% on the remaining balance (portion of the price above $500,000)
+- 10% on the remaining balance of the purchase price (portion of the price above $500,000).

-For homes with a purchase price equal to or greater than $1,000,000:
+For homes with a purchase price equal to or greater than $1,500,000:

-The minimum down payment is 20% on the total purchase price
+The minimum down payment is 20% on the TOTAL purchase price.

 If you are purchasing the property as an investment property:

-The minimum down payment for investment properties is 20%, regardless of the purchase price amount
+The minimum down payment for investment properties is 20%, regardless of the purchase price amount.

 An example of minimum down payment on a condo